Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Trivial action on the Discriminant group

-Throughout, we let $(X,\eta)$ be a marked irreducible holomorphic symplectic manifold of $OG10$ type.
-We will prove the following: \begin{theorem} Let $X$ be an irreducible holomorphic symplectic manifold of $OG10$ type, and $f\in\Bir(X)$ be a symplectic birational involution.
-Suppose that $\eta_*(f)$ acts trivially on the discriminant group $A_{\OG}$.
-Then one of the following holds: \begin{enumerate} \item $H^2(X,\bZ)_{-}\cong E_8(2)$ and $H^2(X,\bZ)_+\cong U^3\oplus E_8(2)\oplus A_2$; or \item $H^2(X,\bZ)_{-}\cong D_{12}^+(2)$ and $H^2(X,\bZ)_+\cong E_6(2)\oplus U^2(2)\oplus A_1\oplus A_1(-1)$. \end{enumerate} \end{theorem} The strategy to prove Theorem \ref{trivial on AL} is as follows: we first consider arithmetic involutions $\iota\in O(\OG)$ such that $\iota$ acts trivially on $A_{\OG}$, and $(\OG)_{-}$ is negative definite.
-We then use techniques of Kond\={o} and Mongardi to embed the covariant lattice $(\OG)_{-}$ into the Leech lattice $\Lambda$.
-Next, we extend the involution $\iota$ to one of the Leech lattice $\Lambda$, and use the classification of involutions \cite{MR1078499} to obtain three candidates.
-We then discuss case by case and show that only $E_8(2)$ and $D_{12}^+(2)$ are realised as coinvariant lattices $(\OG)_{-}$ for an involution of $\OG$.
-We then show that they contain no short or long roots, i.e $(\OG)_{-}\cap \markman=\varnothing$, and conclude by Theorem \ref{no markman so sympl} that such an involution $\iota$ is induced by a geometric symplectic birational involution $f\in\Bir(X)$ of a manifold $X$ of $OG10$ type.
-This completes the proof of Theorem \ref{trivial on AL}, and Theorem \ref{main thm}(\ref{mainthm1}).
+Moreover, each involution of $\Lambda$ listed above is unique up to conjugacy in $O(\OG)$, and there exists a manifold of $OG10$ type with a birational involution inducing such an isometry. \end{theorem} The strategy to prove Theorem \ref{trivial on AL} is as follows: we first consider arithmetic involutions $\iota\in O(\OG)$ such that $\iota$ acts trivially on $A_{\OG}$, and $\OG_{-}$ is negative definite.
+In Section \ref{sec: Leech} we use techniques of Kond\={o} and Mongardi to embed the coinvariant lattice $\OG_{-}$ into the Leech lattice $\leech$.
+We extend the involution $\iota$ to one of the Leech lattice $\leech$, and use the classification of involutions \cite{MR1078499} to obtain three candidates.
+In Section \ref{sec: proof of 3.1} we prove Theorem \ref{trivial on AL} by case-by-case analysis.
+More precisely, we show that only $E_8(-2)$ and $D_{12}^+(-2)$ are realised as coinvariant lattices $\OG_{-}$ for an involution of $\OG$.
+We then show $\OG_{-}\cap \markman=\varnothing$, and conclude by Theorem \ref{thm: no markman so sympl} that such an involution $\iota$ is induced by a geometric symplectic birational involution $f\in\Bir(X)$ of a manifold $X$ of $OG10$ type.
+This completes the proof of Theorem \ref{trivial on AL}, and cases (2) and (4) of Theorem \ref{main thm}.